Whomrx666/Wifi-crackerX/README.md

 | **About Me** |✔️ |
 ---------

+##Note
+Use a rooted cellphone or run it on a Linux-based terminal

 ## Observation
 This is a tool for education only, I am not responsible for any misuse
 ### Original Author